royal-peptides.com

 Why do some reports show another company name?

-Some Certificates of Analysis and lab reports may display a manufacturer name, testing alias, or upstream distributor instead of Royal Peptides.
-This is a normal part of batch-level testing and does not change the validity of the report data, peptide identity, or purity results tied to the batch.
+Some Certificates of Analysis may show a manufacturer name, testing alias, or upstream distributor instead of Royal Peptides.
+This can be normal for batch-level testing and does not automatically change the validity of the report data.

 01